-"I am pleased to report the strong return to growth in our financial performance for the year ended March 31, 2016.
-Fiscal 2016 has been a year of consolidation of operations and sales efforts, and focusing on a goto-market sales and services delivery model.
-The result is that the Company ended the year on a much stronger financial and operational footing than at the start of the reporting period.
+"I am pleased to report on the continued growth of our business with significant improvements in our financial performance for the year ended March 31, 2017.
+Fiscal 2017 has been a year in which we have maintained our focus on fostering key client relationships and further developing our go-to-market sales and services delivery model.
+The result is that the Company ended the year on a stronger financial and operational footing than at the start of the reporting period.

-"Across the business, the emphasis has been on effective cost management and optimization of resources through the use of technology.
-We have focussed on the investments, technologies and people to capitalise on the progress and opportunities we have in each of our key strategic areas.
+"Across the business, the emphasis has been on active monitoring of costs and optimization of resources through the use of technology.
+We have focused on the investments, technologies and people to capitalize on the progress and opportunities that we have in each of our key strategic areas.

-"In terms of specific divisions, the Company's focus has centred on higher margin work in non-voice based processes including digital solutions, content writing, financials, entertainment gaming support and content technology.
+"In terms of specific divisions, the Company's focus has centered on higher margin work in non-voice based processes including content writing, financials, entertainment gaming support, content technology and digital solutions.

-"Fiscal 2017 will be a year in which we intend to extend key global sales initiatives, which should lead to new opportunities across all the segments and a return to revenue growth.
-In Content services, we additionally intend to take advantage of vendor consolidations among our key customers and verticals through leveraging our strengths in seamless, best in class deliverable services, supported by the growth momentum in Back Office Services and Real Time Processing.
-Revenue growth together with the leaner structure laid down in 2016 will set the company on a continued path of revenue growth and increased operating profit."
+"Fiscal 2018 will be a year in which we intend to extend key global sales initiatives, which should lead to new opportunities across all of our segments.
+In Content services, we additionally intend to take advantage of vendor consolidations among our key customers, launch of new products, and verticals through leveraging our strengths in seamless, best-in-class deliverable services, supported by the growth momentum in Back Office Services and Real Time Processing.
+Revenue growth, together with our focus on the go-to-market sales strategy in 2017, will see the company well set to deliver on its strategies, and we look forward to the year with confidence."